Facebook's Newest Feature Is Incredibly Important

 Second, Facebook is updating one of its newer products, Live.
 If something a friend says during their live stream concerns you, you can reach out in real-time, by messaging them directly or reporting the stream to Facebook.
 Resources for contacting a helpline or messaging a friend will pop up on the screen of the person filming.

-Facebook is also expanding its work with various crisis support centers, such as the National Suicide Prevention Lifeline and the National Eating Disorders Association.
-In what will start as a test, users will be able to directly connect with and talk to someone from one of these organizations online.
+Facebook is also expanding its work with various crisis support centres, such as the National Suicide Prevention Lifeline and the National Eating Disorders Association.
+In what will start as a test, users will be able to directly connect with and talk to someone from one of these organisations online.

 These updated support tools are Facebook's first course of action following Mark Zuckerberg's new manifesto, which the CEO published last month.
 They are also similar to those found on Instagram, which introduced non-confrontational ways to provide help last fall.